owlbarn/tutorial/book/case-image-inception/README.md

 It is very important to make clear the difference in naming of each layer in different platforms, since the creator of the original model may choose any name for each layer.
 Other differences have also to be taken care of.
-For example, the `beta` and `gamma` weights in the batch normalisation layer is represented as two different values in TensorFlow model, but they belong to the same layer in Owl.
+For example, the `beta` and `gamma` weights in the batch normalisation layer are represented as two different values in TensorFlow model, but they belong to the same layer in Owl.
-Also, some times the dimensions has to be swapped in a ndarray during this weight conversion.
+Also, some times the dimensions have to be swapped in an ndarray during this weight conversion.

 Note that this is one-off work.
 Once you successfully update the network with weights, the weights can be saved using `Graph.save_weights`, without having to repeat all these steps again.
-We have already prepared the weights for the InceptionV3 model and other similar models, and the users don't have to worry about all these trivial model exchanging detail.
+We have already prepared the weights for the InceptionV3 model and other similar models, and the users don't have to worry about these trivial model exchanging details.

 ## Processing Image